 The song has been recorded by 459 other artists.
 You can read more about it on her website

 Of course in the early 70’s I was at High School and very much aware of the growing protest movements about environmental destruction, the Vietnam War and Woodstock happened.
-Heady years that produced some of the best music and lyrics.
+They were heady years that produced some of the best music and lyrics.
 Maybe I’m biased, but I loved it.

 The image had been marinating away in the back of my mind, quietly sipping away on new skills and soaking up the imagery and experiences of the intervening years, including New York.
 I was working on some images that I had shot in the USA when “lightening” struck, well what I thought was a good idea…I had just spent some time at Cradle Mountain on an Artist-In-Residence at the Cradle Mountain Wilderness Gallery ….a wonderful setting in which to find inspiration.
 My light bulb moment was that I needed to combine the ideas and thoughts from the song about the greedy human destruction of nature with my own thoughts, knowledge and experience of climate change.
 Both issues threaten the future of our beautiful planet and its inhabitants.
 As the song says, we don’t know what we’ve got until its gone, we dig up our forests and precious natural habitats just to be replaced with buildings, hotels, resorts, roads, car parks.
 Meanwhile make theme parks to keep us amused, at a cost…to our pockets and our lives.
 Our animals in zoos, our plants in herbariums.
 All our history is held in museums of one sort or another instead of being protected in its natural environment.
 I for one do not want to see our natural world be displayed in museums like a row of Old Master’s paintings.

 So next came the concept image, of what was in my imagination, a photographic “drawing” if you like using existing imagery in my collection… just to see if the idea had promise.
 I decided it did.